csml-rpi/Foam-Agent/README.md

 Otherwise, FoamAgent will be at the latest version.

 #### Foam-Agent Docker
-You can skip manual installation steps [1](#1-clone-the-repository-and-install-dependencies) and [2](#2-install-and-configure-openfoam-v10) by using Docker, which provides a complete Foam-Agent environment with OpenFOAM-v10, the FoamAgent conda environment, and a pre-initialized database. **You must build the image from the Dockerfile** - no pre-built images are provided.
+You can skip manual installation steps [1](#1-clone-the-repository-and-install-dependencies) and [2](#2-install-and-configure-openfoam-v10) by using Docker, which provides a complete Foam-Agent environment with OpenFOAM-v10, the FoamAgent conda environment, and database files (included in the repository). **You must build the image from the Dockerfile** - no pre-built images are provided.

 **Features:**
 - **Fully automated setup**: Conda environment initialized and activated automatically
-- **Pre-initialized database**: Database is built during image construction
+- **Pre-initialized database**: Database files are included in the repository (no initialization needed)
 - **Local code copy**: Foam-Agent code copied from your local directory (no GitHub access needed)
 - **Auto-configured**: OpenFOAM and conda environments automatically sourced
 - **Optimized build**: Large files (like `runs/` directory) excluded via `.dockerignore`